brianmueller/cssi-curriculum/_lessons/javascript/3-js-on-the-web-walkthrough.md

 ---
   layout: post
-  title: 3-js-on-the-web-walkthrough
+  title: Javascript on the Web
-  language:
+  language: javascript
 ---

-#  Javascript on the Web
-After this lesson, you'll be able to understand:
+## After this lesson, you'll be able to understand:
 + The browser represents html pages with the document object model (DOM)
 + We can use javascript and jQuery to select and modify elements